 Botox gets so much attention for it’s like-magic facial smoothing effects that you probably don’t even know that it can actually seriously benefit your eyes.
-That’s right.
-It’s more than just a cosmetic skin procedure.
+That’s right, it’s more than just a cosmetic skin procedure offered by us.
 If you suffer from a serious (or even not-so-serious) eye condition like crossed eyes, blurred vision, or eyelid spasms, Botox might be the answer you’ve been looking for.

 Are the Above-Mentioned Conditions Really That Serious?